Rub21/osm-count/osm-extract/README.md

 # OSM extract

-Build you osm file from each date as you want. you can build the OSM file in a instance or in your local machine.
-To get the range of date  go to http://planet.osm.org/replication/day/000/ and  check out  the data:
+Build you osm file from each date as you want.
+You can use a instance or in your local machine.
+To get the range of date  go to http://planet.osm.org/replication/day/000/ and  check out the release date:

- For the next example, I will take the date [range](https://cloud.githubusercontent.com/assets/1152236/10920336/8ab2e2a2-823d-11e5-93ce-c4479d5fc8b8.png) from  2015-10-24 00:06  to  2015-11-03 00:06
+ For the next example, I will take date [range](https://cloud.githubusercontent.com/assets/1152236/10920336/8ab2e2a2-823d-11e5-93ce-c4479d5fc8b8.png) from  2015-10-24 00:06  to  2015-11-03 00:06

 - [137](http://planet.osm.org/replication/day/000/001/137.osc.gz) Date : 2015-10-24 00:06
 - [147](http://planet.osm.org/replication/day/000/001/142.osc.gz) Date : 2015-11-02 00:06